theopensystemslab/planx-new/doc/how-to/how-to-setup-custom-domains.md

     Once again, commit these changes and open a PR.

-11. Deploy the `application` layer by merging said PR and rolling it out to prod, then deploy `certificates` (as in step 2).
+10. Deploy the `application` layer by merging said PR and rolling it out to prod.

-    - The `application` deploy tears down the legacy CloudFront distribution, which is now redundant because we have re-routed traffic to the shared distribution by swapping out the DNS record.
+    This deploy tears down the legacy CloudFront distribution, which is now redundant because we have re-routed traffic to the shared distribution by swapping out the DNS record.
+It will also destroy the legacy (imported) cert with which the distribution was associated.
-    - The `certificates` deploy then tears down the legacy cert which was attached to said CloudFront distribution.

     NB.
-Application-level config (see step 10 in flow A) is already in place for legacy councils, so no changes are needed in that regard.
+Application-level config (see step 13 in [flow A](#a-onboarding-a-new-council)) is already in place for legacy councils, so no changes are needed in that regard.

-12. Clean up BYO certificate artefacts.
+11. Clean up BYO certificate artefacts.
 Depending on where the old certificate was stored...

-    - **AWS Secrets Manager** - delete the `ssl/<team>` secret in the AWS Console
+    - **AWS Secrets Manager** - delete the `ssl/[team]` secret in the [AWS console](https://eu-west-2.console.aws.amazon.com/secretsmanager/listsecrets?region=eu-west-2#) (you may only be able to _schedule_ the deletion)
     - **Pulumi config** - remove secrets via the terminal:

       ```sh